Stillwater · Granite · North Wales / Gwynedd

 When

-Conditions are not ideal but fishable at Llyn Trawsfynydd Reservoir.
+The buzzer is on at Llyn Trawsfynydd Reservoir.
+Murrough may also come into play as the day develops.
 The ripple should help fish move and feed more confidently.

 Where